SnazziesLab/Topica/Source/Clients/Go/Topica.Client/docs/TopicsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetTopicsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetTotalRequest struct via the builder pattern

 ### Return type

-**[]string**
+**int32**

 ### Authorization